Four-Lights-NL/strapi-plugin-deepcopy/README.md

 ### Editable fields

 By default, all fields are copied from the original entity.
 However, you can also specify which fields should be editable from the admin before deep copying an entity.
-This follows a similar approach to the uniquefields, but with some extra functionality.
+This follows a similar approach to the `uniquefields`, but with some extra functionality.

 ```json5
 {